metalsoft-io/ms-prerequisite-checker/README.md

 * Redfish - HTTPS connection to `bmc-ip` on port 443
 * SSH - SSH connection to `bmc-ip` on port 22 using the provided `username` and `password`
-* VNC - HTTP connection to `bmc-ip` on port 5901 - performed when the `vendor` is "Dell"
 * IPMI - UDP connection to `bmc-ip` on port 623
+* VNC - HTTP connection to `bmc-ip` on port 5901 - performed when the `vendor` is "Dell" and the `vnc-password` is provided

+### Site Controller inbound connections

+To test reachability from the servers and switches to the site controller use the `site-service` command.
+In this mode the tool will listen on the specified IP address (or all interfaces if omitted) for the following inbound requests:

+* DHCPv4 on port 53 - will print the summary of the received packet without responding
+  * NOTE: This function is implemented for Linux systems only and requires elevated permissions!

 ## Building